Science Lab Access for Private Schools and Homeschool Centres in Singapore

 O-Level (pure sciences: 6091, 6092, 6093)

 Paper 3 (Practical) is 1 h 50 min, 40 marks, 20 % of the grade.
-Candidates must have received practical training aligned to the syllabus's practical skills list.
-At the time of registration (typically April), candidates confirm they have undergone this training.
+Candidates need practical training aligned to the syllabus's practical skills list.
+At registration, private candidates who have not sat the same subject before must declare that they are attending, or will attend, practical training that will be completed before the practical paper.

 O-Level (Combined Science: 5086, 5087, 5088)

 Paper 5 (Practical) is 1 h 30 min, 30 marks, 15 % of the grade.
-Same registration requirement applies.
+The same registration requirement applies.

-Paper 4 (Practical) is 2 h 30 min, 50–55 marks, 20 % of the grade.
-SEAB requires a minimum baseline practical cycle (typically 4 sessions) before the April registration deadline, with additional exam-style sessions before the October/November paper.
+Paper 4 (Practical) is 2 h 30 min, 50 marks, 20 % of the grade.
+In practice, centres usually front-load a baseline cycle before the April registration window so private candidates can make the declaration at registration and still complete the course before the October/November paper.

 IGCSE (Cambridge International)